OsmanAEG/PySYCL/sphinx/index.rst

-..
-PySYCL documentation master file, created by sphinx-quickstart on Wed May 17 15:23:00 2023.
+.. pysycl documentation master file, created by sphinx-quickstart on Wed May 24 20:52:17 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PySYCL's documentation!
+Welcome to pysycl's documentation!
 ==================================

 .. toctree::